Les Mille et Une Nuits

-Illustration from Galland's Les Mille et Une Nuit, Contes Arabes, Vol. 2, by Pierre Husson, The Hague, 1714, by Dutch artist David Coster (1686-1752): Shahrazad tells her story to Shahryār, while her sister Dunyazad listens.
+Illustration from Galland's Les Mille et Une Nuit, Contes Arabes, Vol. 2, by Pierre Husson, The Hague, 1714, by Dutch artist David Coster (1686–1752): Shahrazad tells her story to Shahryār, while her sister Dunyazad listens.
 Note other stories in the smaller panels (e.g., "The Ebony Horse" and "The Fisherman and the Jinn").

-Les mille et une nuits, contes arabes traduits en français (lit.
-'The Thousand and One Nights, Arab stories translated into French'), published in 12 volumes between 1704 and 1717, was the first European version of The Thousand and One Nights tales.
+Les Mille et Une Nuits (Note: The word une may also be uncapitalized in French typography.
+The title was originally spelt without an s: Les Mille et Une Nuit.) (/fr/, lit.
+'The Thousand and One Nights'), subtitled contes arabes traduits en français (lit.
+'Arab stories translated into French') and published in 12 volumes between 1704 and 1717, was the first European version of The Thousand and One Nights tales.

 The French translation by Antoine Galland (1646–1715) derived from an Arabic text of the Syrian recension of the medieval work as well as from other sources.
 It included stories not found in the original Arabic manuscripts — the so-called "orphan tales" — such as the famous "Aladdin" and "Ali Baba and the Forty Thieves", which first appeared in print in Galland's collection.
 Literary scholars Ruth B. Bottigheimer and Paulo Lemos Horta have argued that Hanna Diyab should be understood as the original author of some of the orphan tales, and even that several of them, including Aladdin, were partly inspired by Diyab's own life.